How to Use ffmpeg loudnorm: LUFS Normalization and 2-Pass Settings Explained

 LRATarget Loudness Range

-linearWhether to apply linear correction
+linearWhether to use linear correction

-measured_*First-pass measurements for 2-pass
+measured_*First-pass measurements passed into 2-pass

 I (Target LUFS)